 2 Dear friends, at present we are God's spiritual children.
-He has not yet shown us what we will be {in the future}. {However,} we know that when Jesus comes back again, we will become like him, because we will see him as he truly is.
+He has not yet shown us what we will be {in the future}. {However,} we know that when Jesus comes back again, we will become like him, because we will see him as he truly is everyone who has this hope upon him (ULT) all those who confidently expect to see Jesus as he truly is (UST)